kth-gt/cb2442/lab/readme.md

 # Bioinformatics Labs

 The bioinformatical labs of the course are stored in this directory.
-They are acompanied by a [Bioinformatics Tools Booklet](./biotoolsbooklet.md) containing descriptions of common command line tools for bioinformatical operations.
+They are accompanied by a [Bioinformatics Tools Booklet](./biotoolsbooklet.md) containing descriptions of common command line tools for bioinformatical operations.

 The bioinformatics labs are